ChethanKMurthy/Space-game/README.md

 This game is a result of a JavaScript course I took from FreeCodeCamp.
 Special thanks to the FreeCodeCamp community for the excellent learning resources.

 ENJOY DODGING THOSE PLANETS!

-vbnet
-Copy code

-You can replace `<repository-url>` with the actual URL of your GitHub repository and `path/to/screenshot.png` with the path to a screenshot of your game.
-This README should make your project appealing and easy for others to understand and use.